 Note that the following are equivalent: (i)${}_{0}$ The inequality (\ref{contractionself}) is an equality (i.e., $(E\cdot F_{1})=0$). (ii)${}_{0}$ $E\cap F_{1}=\emptyset$. (iii)${}_{0}$ $e\notin F'_{1}$. \end{sub}

-\begin{sub}[Minimal regular n.c.d.\,models of curves over discrete valuation rings] We review the theory of minimal regular models of pointed curves over discrete valuation rings.
+\begin{sub}[Minimal regular n.c.d.\,models of curves over discrete valuation rings] We review the theory of regular models of curves over discrete valuation rings.
 Fix a minimal regular model $\cC_{\reg}$ of $C$ (cf.\,\cite[Tag:0C2W]{Stacks}).
 (Note that, if $g\geq1$, $C$ has unique minimal regular model by \cite[Tag:0C6B]{Stacks}.)
 Write $\cD$ for the scheme theoretic closure of $D$ in $\cC_{\reg}$.
 Since $C^{\log}$ satisfies (F), the normalization of $\Spec O_{K}$ in the fields of fractions of $D$ is finite over $\Spec O_{K}$.
-By using this fact and the proof of \cite[Theorem 9.2.26]{Liu} and \cite[Lemma 9.2.32]{Liu}, we obtain a regular n.c.d.\,model by iterating blow-ups at closed points of $\cC_{\reg}$.
-Moreover, by iterating contraction of exceptional curves of the first kind such that the resulting regular model is a regular n.c.d.\,model, we obtain a minimal regular n.c.d.\,model (cf.\,\cite[Remark (3.2)]{Sai2}).
+By using this fact and the proofs of \cite[Theorem 9.2.26]{Liu} and \cite[Lemma 9.2.32]{Liu}, we obtain a regular n.c.d.\,model by iterating a blow-up at closed points of $\cC_{\reg}$.
+Moreover, by iterating a contraction of an exceptional curve of the first kind such that the resulting regular model is a regular n.c.d.\,model, we obtain a minimal regular n.c.d.\,model (cf.\,\cite[Remark (3.2)]{Sai2}).

 We also explain blow-ups and contractions of regular n.c.d.\,models.
 Let $(\cC,\cD)$ be a model of $C^{\log}$ and $c\in\cC$ a closed point.
 If $\cC_{k}\cup\cD$ has normal crossings in $\cC$ around $c$, the exceptional divisor of the blow-up $\cC'\to\cC$ at $c$ is contained in $\cE_{=-1}(\cC')$ by \ref{ncd} and \ref{intersectiontheory}.
 On the other hand, if $E\in\cE_{=-1}(\cC)$ and $\cC$ is projective over $O_{K}$, we have a contraction $\cC\to\cC''$ of $E$ such that $\cC''_{k}\cup\cD''$ has normal crossings in $\cC''$ around the image of $E$ again by \ref{ncd} and \ref{intersectiontheory}.
 Here, $\cD''$ is the scheme theoretic closure of $D$ in $\cC''$. \end{sub}